inklife/qblog-be/README.md

     namespace: '${namespace}', // check it at acm console
     accessKey: '${accessKey}', // check it at aliyun key
-    secretKey: '${secretKey}', // check it at aliyun key
+    secretKey: '${secretKey}', // check it at aliyun key },
-    dataId: 'test',
-    group: 'DEFAULT_GROUP',
-  },
 };
 ```

-Then you could get your ACM data by `app.acm.test` (Note that in this case, Data ID is `test`).

 A very simple example is as follows.